necto/pcml/prj1/classification-notes.md

 New logistic regression test error: 0.1133

 ~ Numerical problem: for x >= 710, matlab considers exp(x) = Inf => log(1+exp(x)) = Inf, which is unfortunate.
 So let's better approximate log(1+exp(x)).

+10) feature-removal: Finally I can see in the X-validation, that it does not help.